zjibben/computing-tutorials/README.md

 # About
-This is a collection of tutorials useful for getting new students in computational science up and running.
+This is a collection of tutorials useful for helping new students to get up and running in computational science.

 # Getting Started